NVIDIA/TensorRT/tools/Polygraphy/examples/api/01_comparing_frameworks/README.md

 using two different comparison methods:

 1. A simple comparison using absolute tolerance
-2. A more comprehensive comparison using distance metrics (L2 distance, cosine similarity, and PSNR)
+2. A more comprehensive comparison using single-metric comparison functions (L2 distance, cosine similarity, PSNR, and SNR)

 ## Running The Example